python-can-define-radio/sdr-course/classroom_activities/219-AnalyzeFreq-of-Combined-Signals.md

 ## How to set the Parameters
 Enter the values shown in the bubbles below.
 Do not enter the units, e.g., "Hz".
 For any parameter not listed, the pre-programmed default value may be used.

-### For the `samp_rate` variable (Not pictured above):
+### For the `samp_rate` variable (_already in the flowgraph_):

 - Value: `20e3` = 20,000 Hz
 Later, try varying this sampling rate and watch the maximum x-value on the GUI Frequency Sink graph.
 You will need to stop and restart the GUI.
 What is the relationship is between the samp_rate parameter an the max. x-value?
-Why did the programers established that relationship?
+Why did the programmers establish that relationship?

 ### For the First GUI Range selector: